CuFFaz/email-automation-of-Amazon-Associates-Reports/README.md

 1. login.py is where all the customisation and configuration should be done.

 2. Running run.py will directly mail the reports captured in a .png format.

+(This uses chrome to access the affiliates website, so the chromedriver path should properly match the path given in the run.py file)